Sharenting

 Here are some most common reasons for sharenting by mothers

-- Mothers may feel proud of their childrenโs achievements and want to share their pride with others on social media.
+Many mothers feel a deep sense of pride in their children’s accomplishments and naturally want to share those moments with others through social media.

 How Does Sharenting Affect Mental Health?

-Sharing photos can have adverse effects on the mental health of both parents and their children.
+Sharing photos online can have unintended negative effects on the mental health of both children and their parents.

 Impact Of Sharenting On Parent’s Mental Health